perama-v/perama-v.github.io/docs/cairo/examples/bitwise.md

 from starkware.cairo.common.bitwise import (bitwise_operations,
 bitwise_and, bitwise_xor, bitwise_or)

-# Preview only.
-# StarkNet does not currently allow bitwise operations.
 @view
 func check_bitwise{bitwise_ptr: BitwiseBuiltin*}() -> ():

-    # Cairo works with felts, which are integers in decimal
-    # representation.
-Define two binary numbers, a and b,
+    # Define two binary numbers, a and b,
     # using powers of 2 representation.

     # Binary: a = 1100.